-The SPECIALIZED High Schools
+The Specialized High Schools

 There are nine Specialized High Schools in New York City.
 For eight of these schools, admission is based solely on the score attained on the Specialized High Schools Admissions Test (SHSAT).
-The exception is Fiorello H. LaGuardia High School of Music & Art and Performing Arts (LaGuardia High School) where acceptance is based on audition and a review of academic records.
-General descriptions for the Specialized High Schools can be found in the Directory of the New York City Public High Schools (online at www.nyc.gov/schools/ChoicesEnrollment/ High).
+For Fiorello H. LaGuardia High School of Music & Art and Performing Arts (LaGuardia High School), acceptance is based on audition and a review of academic records.
+Approximately 29,000 students took the SHSAT and over 11,000 students applied to LaGuardia High School for September 2010 admission.
+General descriptions for the Specialized High Schools can be found in the Directory of the New York City Public High Schools (online at www.nyc.gov/schools/ ChoicesEnrollment/High).
 Below is more information about each Specialized High School.

-Bronx High School of Science
+The Bronx High School of Science